UP-NSP/Freaking-Notepad/README.txt

 # Freaking-Notepad
-It's a simple programs to write text files.
+It's a simple program to write text files.
 Based on win32 platform and winapi.

 This program works only with 'ntp' files!